 Dragon fruits dropping off the branch may be because the fruits have been left on the trees for way too long.
 They naturally drop off then as they get over-ripe.
-When the mother branches are not strong enough to nourish the fruits, they abort them.
+When the mother branches are not strong enough to nourish the fruits, they might also abort them.
 This is to direct energy for making sure of the plant survival.
 If the fruits don't fall off, the plants may get exhausted and die off.
 So in a way this can be looked at as a survival mechanism.

 #1 The Lack of Water

 If the plants don't get enough water to nourish themselves, then they basically can't support their juicy dragon fruits.
 Thus, they let them go & drop the fruits.
 Maybe later our dragon babies.

 So approaching the fruiting stage, water lightly but frequently.
 Allow them time to absorb the moisture.
 Check if the soil is well-draining.
-Also, see if the weather in your local area is too sunny or a bit cooler.
+Also, see if the weather in your local area is too sunny or a bit cooled down.
 Then, adjust the water amount accordingly.
 Water, with CO2 & sunlight, helps with photosynthesis to create the sugar for the fruits & plants.